Investment Office · · 24 min read

 Ticket sizes: Institutional-quality funds typically require $1-10 million minimums.
 Some emerging managers accept $250K-500K.
 Feeder funds and platforms can pool capital to meet higher minimums, but add another fee layer.

-This path works if you want true diversification across deals and managers, comfortable delegating entirely, and have enough capital to build a portfolio across vintage years.
+This path works if you want true diversification across deals and managers, you're comfortable delegating entirely, and you have enough capital to build a portfolio across vintage years.
 It's buying exposure to the asset class, not to specific opportunities.

 Co-Investments

 Think of these as sidecar deals.
-A fund manager invites to invest directly alongside them in a specific transaction, usually with reduced or zero management fees and lower carry.
+A fund manager invites you to invest directly alongside them in a specific transaction, usually with reduced or zero management fees and lower carry.

 Why do GPs offer these?
 They need additional equity to close larger transactions.
 They're also cultivating relationships with LPs who might commit to future funds.

-Ticket sizes: Typically $500K-5M, though some opportunities go lower.
+Ticket sizes: Typically $500K-$5M, though some opportunities go lower.

 Co-investing is the practical middle ground for investors who want more control without building their own sourcing operation.
-But it requires network, not just capital.
+But it requires a network, not just capital.

 Direct Investments